Sky Sports: Still king of the ring

 La Liga - If you’re a tiki-taka enthusiast, Sky Sports is for you, showing as it does around four matches a week from Liga BBVA.

-MLS - Sky Sports nabbed the exclusive live rights to the top-flight of US and Canadian soccer from BT Sport in 2015.
+MLS - Sky Sports nabbed the exclusive live rights to the top-flight of US and Canadian soccer from BT Sport until 2019.

-The Open Championship - From 2017, Sky Sports will broadcast live coverage of all four days’ play at the Open.
+The Open Championship - Sky Sports broadcasts live coverage of all four days’ play at the Open, exclusively.

 US Masters - You get all four days live with Sky Sports.